code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 # Client SoapActionCallback Setup

 Spring WS by default sends an empty SOAPAction header.
-In order to set the value we need to configure it on the `WebServiceTemplate` by passing a `WebServiceMessageCallback` which gives access to the message after it has been created, but before it is sent.
+In order to set the value, we need to configure it on the `WebServiceTemplate` by passing a `WebServiceMessageCallback` which gives access to the message after it has been created, but before it is sent.

 There is a dedicated `SoapActionCallback` class which already implements a `WebServiceMessageCallback` that sets the SOAPAction header.
 Just pass a new instance to the `WebServiceTemplate` in order to set it up.

-Alternatively [you can implement](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e1912) your own `WebServiceMessageCallback` class and set the SOAPAction on the `SoapMessage` using the `setSoapAction()` method.
+Alternatively [you can implement](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e1912){:target="_blank"} your own `WebServiceMessageCallback` class and set the SOAPAction on the `SoapMessage` using the `setSoapAction()` method.

 ``` java
 package com.codenotfound.ws.client;